versionone/mssql-snapshot/README.md

     api.connections(); //show existing connections to the current database excluding your own connection api.create('my-new-snapshot');  //create a new snapshot of the current database api.restore('my-existing-snapshot-name');  //restore from an existing snapshot
-    api.delete('my-old-snapshot'); //delete an existing snapshot by name });
+    api.deleteSnapshot('my-old-snapshot'); //delete an existing snapshot by name });
 ```